 Explore San Diego’s Nightlife

 With so many bars and clubs tucked into the different San Diego neighborhoods, you’ll never run out of places for fun!
 Looking for nightlife in San Diego?
 Be sure to visit The Gaslamp Quarter, also known as Downtown San Diego!
 Swap your stilettos for cowboy boots and enjoy line dancing or taking a spin in the famous shot chair at Moonshine Flats.
 Laugh at comedy shows, rock out to live music, or compete in old-school games in any of the three levels of entertainment at The Tipsy Crow.
 If you’re in the mood to sip on a cocktail while looking out at the ocean, the Pacific Beach area has plenty of hot spots!
 Order a round of Red Bull Vodka Slushy OGs and sit out on the patio at PB Shore Club, or try 20 different styles of margaritas right on the beach at Baja Beach Cafe.
 Head over to The Shout!
 House for unique entertainment with dueling pianos and sing-alongs.
 Or hop around the local dive bar scene in the South Park neighborhood, where you can find low-key spots like Whistle Stop Bar.

 Moving to San Diego?
 Extra Space Storage has several storage facilities in the San Diego area that can help with your transition.
-Find storage near you!
+Find self storage in San Diego!